-- 1. The Stormwater Pollution Prevention Plan (SPPP) shall identify the person or persons responsible for implementing or coordinating the SPPP activities (including, at the Highway Agency's discretion, OMs). - B. Description of Required Best Management Practices - 1.
-The SPPP shall identify and discuss each Statewide Basic Requirement (SBR) and best management practice (BMP) required by the Highway Agency Stormwater General Permit. - 2.
-The SPPP shall identify and discuss each Additional Measure (AM) required by the Highway Agency Stormwater General Permit or consequent modifications to the permit. - 3.
+1. The Stormwater Pollution Prevention Plan (SPPP) shall identify the person or persons responsible for implementing or coordinating the SPPP activities (including, at the Highway Agency's discretion, OMs).

+B. Description of Required Best Management Practices

+- 1. The SPPP shall identify and discuss each Statewide Basic Requirement (SBR) and best management practice (BMP) required by the Highway Agency Stormwater General Permit. - 2.
+The SPPP shall identify and discuss each Additional Measure (AM), if any, required by the Highway Agency Stormwater General Permit. - 3.
 The SPPP shall identify and discuss any Optional Measures (OMs) the Highway Agency chooses to include in its stormwater program. - 4.
 For each SBR, AM, or OM included in the Highway Agency's stormwater program, the SPPP shall: - a.
 Describe the method of implementation; - b.
-Include detailed record keeping, as appropriate; - c.
+Include detailed record keeping, as appropriate or as required; - c.
 Include an implementation schedule consistent with permit requirements, including interim milestones; - d.
+Include any special diagrams required by the permit (i.e., Storm Drain Inlet Labeling and Illicit Connection Elimination and MS4 Outfall Pipe Mapping); - e.
 Sharing responsibilities (If the Highway Agency wants to share responsibilities for implementing one or more control measures (other than OMs) with one or more other entities pursuant to N.J.A.C.
-7:14A-25.7(a), the SPPP must describe which measure(s) the Highway Agency will implement, and identify the entity(ies) that will implement the other measure(s)): - e.
-Maintenance schedules, as appropriate; and - f.
-Inspection schedules, as appropriate. - C. Inventory Requirements for Maintenance Yard Operations (including Ancillary Operations) - 1.
-Highway Agencies shall include for maintenance yard operations an inventory that includes the following: - a.
-A list of general categories of all materials or machinery located at the maintenance yard, which could be a source of pollutants in a stormwater discharge.
-The materials in question include, but are not limited to: raw materials; intermediate products; final products; waste materials; by-products; machinery and fuels; and lubricants, solvents, and detergents that are related to the maintenance yard operations or ancillary operations.
-Materials or machinery that are not exposed to stormwater or that are not located at the maintenance yard or related to its operations do not need to be included. - D. Identifying Areas Served by Combined Sewer - 1.
-Highway Agencies that want to exclude any "combined sewer area" from the stormwater program must include a map showing the boundaries of the combined sewer area.
-A "combined sewer area" is an area that is excluded because all stormwater discharges that are from that area (and operated by the Highway Agency) are discharges to combined (or sanitary) sewer systems.
+7:14A-25.7(a), the SPPP must describe which measure(s) the Highway Agency will implement, and identify the entity(ies) that will implement the other measure(s)); - f.
+Maintenance schedules, as appropriate; and - g.
+Inspection schedules, as appropriate.

+C. Identifying Areas Served by Combined Sewer

+1. Highway Agencies that want to exclude any "combined sewer area" from the stormwater program must include a map showing the boundaries of the combined sewer area.
+A "combined sewer area" is an area that is excluded because all stormwater from that area (and operated by the Highway Agency) is discharged to combined (or sanitary) sewer systems.